Falcion/Patternugit/docs/markdown/community/HOW_TO_CONTRIBUTE.md

 ### Gathering context

 Before doing anything, do a quick check to make sure your idea hasn't been discussed elsewhere.
-Skim the project's README, issues (open and closed), mailing list, and Stack Overflow.
+Skim the project's readme, issues (open and closed), mailing list, and Stack Overflow.
 You don't have to spend hours going through everything, but a quick search for a few key terms goes a long way.